nickyiliwang0000/h/react-and-firebase/reusable-components.md

 ## Code-along
-We're going to refactor our art app to include simple component(s).
+We're going to refactor our art app to include function component(s).

 <!-- Check the Trello card for a link to this code-along -->
 <!-- finished code-along: https://hychalknotes.s3.amazonaws.com/dutch-art-react.zip -->